Group-Two-Seven/MS3/README.md

 3. ``` git push origin branch-name ```
     In the shopping metaphor, this is bringing what you brought home.
 No matter how many individual purchases you made, you only came home *(pushed)* once, and all of your purchases *(commits)* came with you.

 That covers the basics of git commands.
-A word of warning, avoid using -f on any command unless you know what you are doing.
-Also if you forget the -m next to commit, it will open *vim* in the terminal, hit ":q!" to close it.
+A word of warning, avoid using `-f` on any command unless you know what you are doing.
+Also if you forget the `-m` next to commit, it will open *vim* in the terminal, hit `:q!` to close it.

 ### Git merge

 For now, leave merging to me (Luke).
 If you want to learn how to do it, its pretty straigt forward and I can show you when I get the chance.
-Its when there are conflicts that things can get messy fast (especially if -f was used).
+Its when there are conflicts that things can get messy fast (especially if `-f` was used).